neimasilk/PureFocus/memory-bank/product-design-doc.md

 - **Accessibility:** Support for screen readers and large text
 - **Offline Capability:** Full functionality without internet

-## 7. Persyaratan Non-Fungsional (Non-Functional Requirements)
+## 7. Non-Functional Requirements

-*   **Kinerja:**
+*   **Performance:**
-    *   Waktu startup aplikasi: < 2 detik.
+    *   Application startup time: < 2 seconds.
-    *   Responsivitas UI: Interaksi pengguna harus terasa instan, tanpa lag yang terlihat.
+    *   UI Responsiveness: User interactions should feel instant, with no visible lag.
-    *   Penggunaan memori: Tetap rendah, idealnya di bawah 100MB saat penggunaan aktif.
+    *   Memory Usage: Kept low, ideally below 100MB during active use.
-*   **Keandalan:**
+*   **Reliability:**
-    *   Aplikasi harus stabil dan tidak crash selama sesi fokus.
+    *   The application must be stable and not crash during focus sessions.
-    *   Timer harus akurat dan notifikasi harus dikirim tepat waktu.
+    *   The timer must be accurate and notifications must be delivered on time.
-    *   Penyimpanan otomatis harus berfungsi dengan andal untuk mencegah kehilangan data.
+    *   Automatic saving must function reliably to prevent data loss.
-*   **Kegunaan (Usability):**
+*   **Usability:**
-    *   Antarmuka harus intuitif dan mudah dipelajari, bahkan untuk pengguna non-teknis.
+    *   The interface must be intuitive and easy to learn, even for non-technical users.
-    *   Pengaturan harus mudah diakses dan dipahami.
+    *   Settings should be easily accessible and understandable.
-*   **Keamanan:**
+*   **Security:**
-    *   Data pengguna (teks tulisan) harus disimpan secara lokal dan aman.
-Tidak ada pengiriman data ke server eksternal tanpa izin eksplisit pengguna (untuk fitur masa depan seperti sinkronisasi cloud).
+    *   User data (written text) must be stored locally and securely.
+No data transmission to external servers without explicit user permission (for future features like cloud synchronization).
-*   **Pemeliharaan (Maintainability):**
+*   **Maintainability:**
-    *   Kode harus bersih, terstruktur dengan baik, dan mudah dimodifikasi atau diperluas di masa mendatang.
+    *   The code must be clean, well-structured, and easy to modify or extend in the future.
-    *   Dokumentasi kode yang memadai.
+    *   Adequate code documentation.
-*   **Portabilitas:**
+*   **Portability:**
-    *   Awalnya fokus pada platform Android.
-Pertimbangan untuk platform lain (iOS, Desktop) dapat dieksplorasi di masa depan.
+    *   Initially focused on the Android platform.
+Consideration for other platforms (iOS, Desktop) can be explored in the future.

-## 8. Metrik Keberhasilan (Success Metrics)
+## 8. Success Metrics

-## 9. Batasan dan Kendala (Constraints and Limitations)
+## 9. Constraints and Limitations

-## 10. Pertimbangan Masa Depan (Future Considerations)
+## 10. Future Considerations

 ## 9. Risk Assessment